 Very Usable Live View / Mirror Lockup

-When you flip the camera into LiveView, you can use the touch screen to set your focus point and to trigger the shutter.
-I found it worked best if I use the live view for adjusting focus while using the shutter release to take the picture.
+When you flip the camera into LiveView, you can use the touch screen to set your focus point and trigger the shutter.
+I found it worked best if I used the live view to adjust focus while using the shutter release to take the picture.

 When in live view, the focus was fast enough, you’ll notice that it’s slower than focusing with the mirror down through the ovf, but if you find a good point of contrast and try to focus on that, it works very well.